fermi-ad/getting-started/docs/content-guidelines.md

 * Create a [GitHub Team](https://docs.github.com/en/enterprise-cloud@latest/organizations/managing-user-access-to-your-organizations-repositories/managing-team-access-to-an-organization-repository).
 To provide write access to developers on repositories to facilitate their work, it is recommended to utilize GitHub Teams.
 GitHub Teams offer a convenient way to manage permissions and access levels for groups of users.
 * [Adjust the repository settings accordingly to control access and visibility.](https://docs.github.com/en/enterprise-cloud@latest/repositories/managing-your-repositorys-settings-and-features/managing-repository-settings/setting-repository-visibility#changing-a-repositorys-visibility)

-## Repository content:

-Here is a list of things NOT to put into a GitHub repository:

-* Credentials/secrets/tokens
-* IP addresses (I think this would depend on the repo, if a GIT repo for an internal service and not for public consumption).?????
-* Hostnames (similar to IP addresses, typically stored in configuration files rather than the main repository).
-* Controlled Unclassified Information (CUI) or Personally Identifiable Information (PII).
-* Proprietary or licensed code.????????

-Cybersecurity contact: (?)